grafana/mimir/docs/sources/operators-guide/configure/setting-helm-ha-deduplication-consul/index.md

 Refer to [Configuring High Availability]({{< relref "./configuring-high-availability-deduplication.md" >}}) documents for high level description on the concept.
 You also should read [Getting Started with Helm]({{< relref "../deploy-grafana-mimir/getting-started-helm-charts/_index.md" >}}) on how to install Grafana Mimir using helm.
-There should be some additional configuration that you need to add.
-We will show the configuration in the following section.

-You will need Prometheus HA setup and Consul.
-If you haven't had the setup, some next section below will walk you through the installation.
+You will need Prometheus in HA setup and Consul.
+You will be guided on the setup if you haven't had one.

 ## Install Prometheus HA using Helm